Zongwei97/PopNet/README.md

 # Train and Test

-Please follow the train, inference, and evaluation steps:
+Please follow the training, inference, and evaluation steps:

 ```
 python train.py
 python test_produce_maps.py
 python test_evaluation_maps.py
 ```
-Make sure that you have changed the path to your dataset in the [config file](https://github.com/Zongwei97/PopNet/blob/main/Code/utils/options.py) and in the abovementioned python files.
+Make sure that you have changed the path to your dataset in the [config file](https://github.com/Zongwei97/PopNet/blob/main/Code/utils/options.py) and in the abovementioned Python files.

 We use the same evaluation protocol as [here](https://github.com/taozh2017/SPNet/blob/main/test_evaluation_maps.py)